ehtisham-afzal/EHTISHAM-Afzal/README.md

-# 👋 Hi, I’m EHTISHAM-Afzal
+# 👋 Hi, I’m Ehtisham-Afzal
 ## I'm a front-end developer, based in Pakistan. specializing in full-stack web applications using JavaScript, TypeScript, React, Next.js, and Node.js.
 I love building tools that are user-friendly, simple and delightful. ✨